rtrwalker/geotecha/docs/speccon/speccon.rst

     relevant variables.
 Remember that the string itself cannot contain all python syntax.
-This is not as restrictive as it first appears as you can easily pass calculated values into the string using the format method essentially giving yyou access to all python functionality.
+This is not as restrictive as it first appears as you can easily pass calculated values into the string using the format method essentially giving you access to all python functionality.
   - After initializing a speccon object perform the analysis with the make_all method. a subset of teh python language
-  - This is the most flexible approach especially for paramteric studies and custom plots.
+  - This is the most flexible approach especially for parametric studies and custom plots.